 1. Course Postgraduate Certificate in Veterinary Clinical Studies 2.
-Year n/a 3.
-Applicable to Academic Year 2018/19 4.
-Aspects of Course Covered by Examination Core & Track Rotations as described for the BVetMed programme 5.
-Form of Examination Each rotation will have a weighted summative grade.
+Year N/A 3.
+Applicable to Academic Year Students commencing in 2019-20 4.
+Aspects of Course Covered by Examination Core & Track Rotations and Extramural Studies (EMS) as described for the BVetMed programme 5.
+Form of Examination 5.1.
+Core and Track Rotations Each rotation will have a weighted summative grade.
 The grade will be weighted according to the number of weeks in the rotation.
 (The 'rotation-week').
 There are 22 weeks of Core rotations.
 Core rotations consist of 12 one-week grades and 5 two-week grades.
-There are 6 weeks of Tracking rotations.
-All track rotations are two-week grades except for Small Animal 3 which comprises 2 one-week grades.
-6. Requirement to be Completed to Permit Entry to the Examination To have satisfactory attendance according to RVC Policy.
-To have sufficient attendance a each rotation to enable grading.
-Receipt by the college of feedback forms for 8 weeks of clinical EMS placements 7.
-Marking Criteria Students' performance in each rotation is graded under the following categories: • Professional Activity • Practical Skills Clinical Reasoning and Knowledge Each of these areas will be graded as a 'Pass' or a 'Fail'.
-The rotation grades are described in Annex A 8.
+There are minimum of 6 weeks of Tracking rotations.
+All track rotations are two-week grades except for Small Animal 3 and Small Animal 6 which comprise of 2 one-week grades.
+5.2.
+Extra Mural Studies Placement (EMS) A minimum of 20 weeks of EMS placement or Track Rotations (additional to those described in 5.1.) in order to complete a schedule of at least 48 weeks.
+6. Marking Criteria 6.1.
+Students' performance in each rotation is graded under the following categories: • Professional Activity Practical SkillsClinical Reasoning and Knowledge Each of these areas will be graded as a 'Pass' or a 'Fail'.
+The rotation grades are described in Annex A 6.2.
+Extra Mural Studies Placements (EMS) Submission of appropriate documentation by the format, timings and deadlines specified for the student's EMS placements.
+7. 7. the student's EMS placements.
+7. the student's EMS placements.
+Allocation of Marks and any Additional Requirements To pass a rotation a student must achieve a 'Pass' in each of the categories listed in section 6 7. the student's EMS placements.
 Allocation of Marks and any Additional Requirements To pass a rotation a student must achieve a 'Pass' in each of the categories listed in section 6 above.
-The allocation of a 'Fail' grade to any category within a rotation will mean the rotation will be failed overall.
-9. Requirements to Pass Overall In order to be awarded the Postgraduate Certificate a student will be required to have passed each of the rotations individually.(See 5 above) AND Be able to complete the course within 18 months
+The allocation of a 'Fail' grade to any category within a rotation will mean the rotation will be